 Chania Old Town Districts

-Chania’s old town is divided into several distinct districts, each with its own appearance and atmosphere.
+Chania’s Old Town is divided into several distinct districts, each with its own appearance and atmosphere.
 These include:

 Jewish District/ Ovraiki – previously known as Zudecca, was occupied for centuries by Chania’s Jewish community.
 It has wider streets than the other districts, which makes it easy to know when you’re in it.
 The wide streets were built that way to allow donkey carts to carry supplies from ships in the harbour to the south of the city walls.
-Today the main street, Kondylaki, is one of the busiest streets of Chania old town.
+Today the main street, Kondylaki, is one of the busiest streets of Chania’s old town.

 Turkish District/ Splantzia – is to the southeast of Kastelli hill and was the Turkish quarter during the Ottoman occupation.
-It’s most distinguishing feature is the main square with Agios Nikolaos (St Nicholas) church which has both a minaret and a bell tower.
+Its most distinguishing feature is the main square with Agios Nikolaos (St Nicholas) church which has both a minaret and a bell tower.

-Once a quiet district, it’s now a lively place with the most outside tavernas and cafes in old town; many set in the main square shaded by a big plane tree.
+Once a quiet district, it’s now a lively place with the most outside tavernas and cafes in the old town; many are set in the main square shaded by a big plane tree.
 It’s a lovely spot to stop for a Greek coffee, beer and maybe some meze.

 3. Wander Around the Old Venetian Harbour